borisf/classyshark-user-guide/README.md

 # Classyshark User Guide

-## Disclaimer
-**ClassyShark** is under current and heavy development, so remember to check this page frequently.
+**ClassyShark** is under current and heavy development, so remember to check this page frequently :snowflake:.

 ## About ClassyShark